|

 ISLAND NEWS

 Weather: Last Sunday, as expected, the clouds cleared out as the day heated up to 82F.
 It was still hazy on the horizon but both Saba and Statia were visible for the first time in days.
 The sunset (right) lit up the sky above Saba.
 The good news is that the days are getting longer.
 On the equinox (20 March) we'll all have 12 hours of sunshine and after that those of you north of here will have more sun per day than we get down here.
 The bad news (at least for us) is that the sun has moved so far north that we no longer can see the sunset from our balcony.
 The panoramic photo below runs from the sunset at 7° south of due west on the right, past Saba at almost due south (center), to Maho on our southeast (left), encompassing about 120°.
 It was put together from six photos using Autostitch.
 I got the link to the program courtesy of last week's newsletter from Jeff Berger.
 Tuesday was a bit more hazy and there were a lot more squalls, not continuous, but not my favorite day.
 Wednesday continued the hazy conditions.
 The shot of the Coast Guard patrolling Cupecoy was taken that afternoon.
 Needless to say, they expect a few "extra" boats coming ashore during regatta weekend.
-Sunset over Saba

-Wednesday cruiser The regatta also attracts photographers and sightseers who love to take photos from helicopters.
+The regatta also attracts photographers and sightseers who love to take photos from helicopters.
 There have been a few buzzing around and on Wednesday my neighbor, Jim Demone in unit 254, said "A Bell Jet Ranger helicopter just crashed off of Mullet Bay Beach around noon.
 I heard it blow its engine as it went by Sapphire and I ran to the balcony to see it crash into the water.
 The pilot did a good job of "auto-rotating" and put it down gently until the rotors hit.
 A nearby sailboat sent out a dinghy and rescued all aboard.
 On the right is a picture of it after it drifted close us where divers came to attach a line to it.
 All that was above water were the two landing skids.
 Somebody towed the upside down copter away with a boat."
-Copter swimming at Cupecoy

 The Daily Herald reported that there were two sightseers and the pilot on board.
 They "landed" about 50 yards offshore and about 200 yards from the sailboat that sent out a dinghy to rescue them.
 There were a few tense moments, but everyone got out and is doing well.
 The copter was towed off to Uncle Harry's boatyard and will probably become scrap as saltwater and avionics are not a good combo.

 Thursday was much less hazy and much better for a regatta!
 We could see features on Saba and Statia was more visible than any earlier time this season.
 Friday dawned with quite a few clouds left over from a large rainstorm overnight, fairly calm seas, and little wind, but as the sun came up, a NE wind started to kick up whitecaps on the lagoon and open water.
 This pushed the storm clouds and sheets of rain toward Saba and the start of the around the island race looked pretty good!
 Saturday was coolish (upper 70's) with winds approaching 20 knots and fairly clear - a good day if you are a competitive sailor.
-Click for Juliana Airport, St. Martin Forecast Here's the current local conditions and here's the forecast from Weather Underground and here's one from the Weather Channel.
-We've passed the winter solstice, so for the next six months we'll be getting more sun every day.
-Sunset today is at 6:17 and the moon is a waxing gibbous.
-It will be full on 11 Mar and dining on the water, especially in Grand Case, will be quite romantic.
-Full moons for 2009 are 9 Apr, 9 May, 7 Jun, 7 Jul, 6 Aug, 4 Sep, 4 Oct, 3 Nov, and 2 Dec.

-Beach reading: Martha just started The Emperor's Children (Paperback) by Claire Messud - $10.17 The NY Times Book Review called it the best book of the year.
-The New Yorker said "In this witty examination of New York's chattering classes, which opens in the spring of 2001, the despot of the title is Murray Thwaite, a famous journalist who made his name in the Vietnam era.
+"In this witty examination of New York's chattering classes, which opens in the spring of 2001, the despot of the title is Murray Thwaite, a famous journalist who made his name in the Vietnam era.
 The next generation, however, is having trouble gaining traction.
 Murray's daughter, Marina, unable to complete a long-overdue book on the cultural significance of children's clothing, has moved back into her parents' Upper West Side apartment and is doing a lot of yoga.
 Her two best friends — Danielle, a television producer, and Julius, a gay freelance critic — are similarly ambitious and entitled, without being particularly driven.
 All three find sex the easiest way to transform themselves.
 Only Murray's brainy and profoundly disenfranchised nephew from upstate aggressively pursues his belief in the true and the good, but he proves to be a sort of literary terrorist, threatening to blow the family apart.
 The humorous intimacies of Messud's portraits do not, finally, soften the judgments behind them: If this is what's become of the liberal imagination, is it worth fighting for?"
-The Emperor's Children

-Tango Activities: Here's Tango coming in close to shore in Cupecoy as it waits for the sunset.
+Activities: Here's Tango coming in close to shore in Cupecoy as it waits for the sunset.
 They do a sunset/dinner cruise on Wednesday, Thursday, and Friday, departing from Simpson Bay at 5:30pm.
 They come around Beacon Hill and check the sunset as they run along Cupecoy.
 Then they return to Simpson Bay for a Creole dinner on board followed by music and dancing.
 Of course, the bar is always open.

 We went out on Random Wind to watch the Heineken Regatta.
 We started with a breakfast at Ric's Place and dinghied out to the boat to see the start of the regatta off Simpson Bay.
 We'll assemble all the photos for the regatta link later this week.